Understand your inner critic.

 The Enneagram for Law Firms

-Effective communications are the professional coin of the realm for attorneys.
-Whether making arguments, persuading judges and juries, or drafting agreements, an attorney’s success is determined by how clearly and compellingly they articulate their points.
+Understanding people is the professional coin of the realm for attorneys.
+Whether making arguments, persuading judges and juries, or drafting agreements, an attorney’s success is determined by how clearly and compellingly they connect with other people.

 Why the Enneagram?